CHEMICAL AND BIOLOGICAL FACULTY

 His research interests focus on the intersection of molecular biology, evolution, and ecology.
 Students are currently working with him to study the effects of controlled burns and prairie restoration on the species and genetic diversity of small mammals.
 Other research areas include the impact of urbanization on migration and gene flow in small mammals, as well as the phylogeography of a number of species.

-Postdoctoral Fellow, Children's Hospital Oakland Research Institute, Oakland, CA
+Postdoctoral Fellow, Children’s Hospital Oakland Research Institute, Center for Immunobiology and Vaccine Development

 His research primarily focuses on bacteria associated with human diseases.
 One aspect of his research is analyzing the prevalence of antibiotic resistance from bacterial populations within the Rock River and the effect of different human and agricultural contaminants on resistant levels.
 These studies utilize microbial and molecular techniques identifying molecular genes associated with antibiotic resistance and furthermore determine if these bacteria can potentially cause human disease.
 Another research area of Dr. Skwor's lab is developing alternative treatments to combat multiple drug resistant bacterial populations and cancer using visible light with different photosensitizers, also known as photodynamic therapy.